To this day, tour and teaching pros, ordinary players, and commentators continue to search for the secrets of the Ben Hogan golf swing.

 Transition

-The screen shot below is taken at the first possible frame where there begins to be the slightest hint of the transition back to the left.
-Interestingly, they happen with the club in similar positions at the top of the swing, just short of parallel, for both golfers.
-Hogan's right leg has been a pillar, never moving off the target more than a half inch.
-The interesting thing from here is that Tiger's club is about to start going the other way while Hogan's will travel back quite a bit farther to complete his much longer backswing.
-Tiger made a more compact swing in this sense, as Hogan's club will dip well past parallel.
+The screen shot below is taken at the first possible frame where there begins to be the slightest hint of the transition back to the lead side.
+Interestingly, this happens with the club in similar positions at the top of the swing, just short of parallel, for both Hogan and elite comparisons.
+Hogan's trail leg has been a pillar, never moving off the target more than a half inch.
+The interesting thing from here is that the club in elite comparisons is about to start going the other way while Hogan's will travel back quite a bit farther to complete his much longer backswing.
+Hogan's club will dip well past parallel.
 This is where you will start to see how Hogan's hands were more involved in his swing.
-His left arm will not move much farther, but his wrist cock will incease significantly to finish the backswing.
+His lead arm will not move much farther, but his wrist cock will increase significantly to finish the backswing.

 Top of Swing

-At the top of the swing, Hogan has made a very strong move into his left side and will continue this move into his downswing, it will NOT stop during the transition.
-In fact, this move to the left will continue very late into his downswing as you will see later.
-Hogan has made a nice, full shoulder turn, but no where near that of Tiger's as Hogan finished his swing more with increased wrist cock than anything else.
-Tiger's shoulder turn is massive, yet he has kept his arms more in front of his body and the club from going past parallel, demonstrating excellent control of the club with his hands and arms.
+At the top of the swing, Hogan has made a very strong move into his lead side and will continue this move into his downswing — it will NOT stop during the transition.
+In fact, this move to the lead side will continue very late into his downswing as you will see later.
+Hogan has made a nice, full shoulder turn, but nowhere near that of elite players who finish their swing with a more extended arm arc rather than increased wrist cock.
+Elite modern players demonstrate a later wrist set to achieve a wider arc, yet keep their arms more in front of the body and the club from going past parallel, demonstrating excellent control of the club.
 Another interesting note that is often commented on is the amount of lag that Hogan maintained late into his downswing.
-If you look at the wrist angle at the top of his swing when compared to Tiger or that of most any other Tour professional, it becames obvious where part of this lag stems from.
-The angle created by his shaft and left arm is dramatically sharper than Tiger's and will actually increase during the downswing.
+If you look at the wrist angle at the top of his swing when compared to elite Tour professionals, it becomes obvious where part of this lag stems from.
+The angle created by his shaft and lead arm is dramatically sharper than that of elite players and will actually increase during the downswing.
 It will appear to increase more than it actually does because of the fact that he flattens the shaft on the way down to get the club right back on the exact plane he swung the club back on during the backswing.

 Downswing

 In the photo below, you see a position that is coveted by so many golfers, but is not something that should be attempted to achieve in most golf swings.
-Hogan has achieved so much lag in his downswing through the dynamics of his swing that he will have to wait on the club to come through impact and aggressively rotate his left forearm through impact to square the clubface because, at this point, it's wide open with a cupped left wrist.
-The only way to physically achieve this much lag is to have a cupping in your left wrist because if it is flat or bowed, it simply cannot be cocked this much; the wrist joint won't allow it.
-Hogan will go from a severely cupped left wrist late in the downswing to a severely bowed left wrist at impact in just a matter of milliseconds.
+Hogan has achieved so much lag in his downswing through the dynamics of his swing that he will have to wait on the club to come through impact and aggressively rotate his lead forearm through impact to square the clubface because, at this point, it's wide open with a cupped lead wrist.
+The only way to physically achieve this much lag is to have a cupping in your lead wrist because if it is flat or bowed, it simply cannot be cocked this much; the wrist joint won't allow it.
+Hogan will go from a severely cupped lead wrist late in the downswing to a severely bowed lead wrist at impact in just a matter of milliseconds.
 It takes phenomenal hands to time this consistently.
-Also note that Hogan has continued to move past the yellow line at this stage in the downswing.
-In other words, his hips have continued to slide toward the target very late into the downswing.
+Also note that Hogan has continued to move past the yellow line at this stage in the downswing — in other words, his hips have continued to slide toward the target very late into the downswing.

 Nearing Impact

-Amazing how similar their positions become at this point in the swing after all the variations earlier.
-Hogan's massively powerful hip drive has bowed his left leg dramatically, actually getting his left knee out past his left foot.
-His spine has tilted back here, as has Tiger's as they prepare to deliver the blow, but it appears to be more than it really is because the rotation creates this illusion.
-At this point in the swing, they also have basically the same amount of lag.
-Tiger got into this position without nearly the amount of timing required for Hogan's massive wrist cock and long backswing.
-Both are rotating very aggressively at this point, and it is here that their lateral movement has ceased.
+Amazing how similar elite positions become at this point in the swing after all the variations earlier.
+Hogan's massively powerful hip drive has bowed his lead leg dramatically, actually getting his lead knee out past his lead foot.
+His spine has tilted back here as he prepares to deliver the blow, but it appears to be more than it really is because the rotation creates this illusion.
+At this point in the swing, Hogan has significant lag and is rotating very aggressively.
+His lateral movement has ceased and he is posting hard into the lead side.

 Impact

-Two masters at work here.
-Pure poetry in motion.
-The two most obvious differences are that Tiger has really released his arms and hit hard through impact, achieving his primary objective of getting his arms and club in front of his body at impact.
-Hogan, on the other hand, has kept his right elbow back at impact and his arms closer to his body.
-You can see that his right arm is still bent compared to Tiger's, which is very straight.
-Both have made dramatic moves into their left side and are rotating their bodies at great speed.
-Hogan has moved so hard into his left side and is rotating so hard that his right heel is well off the ground.
-Both golfers have kept their heads well behind the ball at impact, creating an obvious reverse "C" or "K" position at impact that is apparent in golfers who use their hips as a significant source of power because the lower body is much more open and ahead of the upper body.
+A master at work here — pure poetry in motion.
+What sets Hogan apart at impact is that he has kept his trail elbow back and his arms closer to his body at the moment of contact.
+You can see that his trail arm is still bent at impact, a product of his body outrunning his arms through the zone.
+He has made a dramatic move into his lead side and is rotating his body at great speed.
+Hogan has moved so hard into his lead side and is rotating so hard that his trail heel is well off the ground.
+He has kept his head well behind the ball at impact, creating the obvious reverse “C” or “K” position that is apparent in elite ball strikers who use their hips as a significant source of power because the lower body is much more open and ahead of the upper body.
+Using an AI swing analyzer can help you identify whether your own impact position reflects this powerful lower-body lead.

 Follow Through

 At this position in the follow through, you can see how much more open Ben's body is to the target.
-Where Tiger has flung his arms and hands through impact with authority, Hogan has rotated his body much more to the left than Tiger has.
-Even with Tiger's amazingly fast hips, Ben is much more open, his hips and chest completely facing the target.
+Where elite players fling their arms and hands through impact with authority, Hogan has rotated his body much more to the lead side.
+Even accounting for the tremendously fast hips seen in elite swings, Ben is much more open, his hips and chest completely facing the target.
 Hogan used his whole body as a source of power, especially his hips, and that can clearly be seen here.

-In this second picture of their follow throughs, you can see that Hogan's body has continued to rotate left while Tiger's arms have continued to release more.
-The angle between the club and the right forearm of Hogan is also less severe.
+In this second picture of the follow through, you can see that Hogan's body has continued to rotate to the lead side while elite players' arms have continued to release more.
+The angle between the club and the trail forearm of Hogan is also less severe.
 This is because he kept the club from releasing to avoid hitting it left.
-Golfers who release the club, or the toe of the club more specifically, agressively through impact such as Tiger and Ernie Els tend to hit some nasty hooks on occasion when the timing of this release is off.
+Golfers who release the club — or the toe of the club more specifically — aggressively through impact tend to hit some nasty hooks on occasion when the timing of this release is off.
 Hogan learned that by keeping this release from happening he could mitigate his tendency to hook.
-Also note how flat Hogan's shoulders are in comparison to Tiger's.
-You can barely see his left shoulder compared to Tiger's, which is well above his right.
+Also note how flat Hogan's shoulders are in comparison.
+His shoulder turn through impact is a testament to just how body-dominated his entire motion was.

 Finish

-Two beautiful finish positions in marvelous balance.
-Tiger's aggressive release of his arms has his left arm much further behind him, and the club is much more released as mentioned earlier.
-Hogan's finish is much shorter because he didn't release the clubhead in the same way.
+A beautiful finish position in marvelous balance.
+In elite comparisons, an aggressive release of the arms produces a lead arm much further behind, and the club is much more released as mentioned earlier.
+Hogan's finish is much shorter because he didn't release the clubhead in the same way — his body rotation did the work.

 Conclusion

-There are so many amazing things in these two golf swings that make them a joy to watch.
-Both produced fantastic results and had many similarities and differences.
+There are so many amazing things in Ben Hogan's golf swing that make it a joy to watch.
+He produced fantastic results and his swing had many similarities to — and differences from — elite players of every era.
 Of important note is that Hogan essentially built his swing around avoiding a hook.
-Tiger also fought a hook in his younger days, but used it to his advantage to get more distance.
-Hogan despised the shot and did everything he could to virtually eliminate the left side of the golf course.
-Unfortunately, a great number of amateurs never see the left side of the golf course because their misses tend to be the other direction and copying Hogan would really only exacerbate that problem for the majority of amateurs.
+He despised the shot and did everything he could to virtually eliminate the lead side of the golf course.
+Unfortunately, a great number of amateurs never see the lead side of the golf course because their misses tend to be the other direction, and copying Hogan would really only exacerbate that problem for the majority of amateurs.

 Second, Hogan had a very large lateral move through the ball that continued late into his downswing, contrary to some people's belief.
 It did NOT stop during the transition.
-Hogan's left arm was atleast parallel to the ground in the downswing before he stopped moving into his left side, if not even later.
-You can also see a similar move in Tiger's swing, although he actually posts up more into his left leg coming into impact.
-Hogan's drive both laterally and around was so strong it bowed his lead leg toward the target.
+Hogan's lead arm was at least parallel to the ground in the downswing before he stopped moving into his lead side, if not even later.
+His drive both laterally and around was so strong it bowed his lead leg toward the target.
 This is a very clear sign that Hogan used his tremendous lower body movement to generate a great deal of power in his golf swing.
+If you want to develop this same powerful lead-side drive in a structured way, the GOAT Drill system builds the pressure loading and hip-clearing patterns that underpin this kind of elite ball striking.